For starters, it’s cannabis-infused foods that deliver the trademark marijuana experience through ingestion.

 THC, CBD and the hundreds of other cannabinoids, terpenoids and flavonoids that make cannabis valuable, are lipids, a type of organic fatty acid.

-This means they’re soluble in fats and alcohol, but not water, which is why most baking and cooking recipes include decarboxylation as the first step in making marijuana edible friendly.
+This means they’re soluble in fats and alcohol, but not water, which is why most baking and cooking recipes include decarboxylation as the first step in making marijuana ingestion friendly.

-Once infused in melted form, with butter or oil, its refined chemicals become active, which is typically used for a recipe’s normal fat content.
-As for marijuana candies, you’ll generally find an alcohol extraction is recommended.
+Once infused in melted form, in the form of canna-butter or canna-oil, its refined chemicals become active, and are then typically replace as a recipe’s normal fat content.
+As for marijuana candies like cannabis gummies, you’ll generally find an alcohol extraction is recommended.

 How are Cannabis Edibles Dosed?

 Today, some commercial marijuana edibles are made to exact dosing standards, while others not so much.
-For ones that are, the specificity of dosage provides beginners and connoisseurs alike with ability to take control over their experiences.
+For ones that are, the specificity of dosage provides beginners and connoisseurs alike with the ability to have some control over their experiences.

 In most commercial edibles a standard dose is either 5mg or 10mg.
 Taking such doses is considered reasonable for most people, however, the experience can differ greatly, as factors like body weight, metabolism and sensitivity play a major role .

-Beginners are generally recommended to start with 5 mg and work up.
-You want to familiarize yourself with the effects and how your body processes a dose before taking more.
+If you’re a beginner, it’s generally recommended to start with 5 mg and work up.
+You want to familiarize yourself with the experience and how your body processes a dose before taking more.
 This way you avoid an unpleasant first experience.